inkVerb/VIP/501-shell/Lesson-06.md

 } );
 ```

-If we AJAX-change the `<form>` itself from the AJAX response, AJAX will not interrupt the AJAX-responded `<form>`
+If we AJAX-change the `<form>` itself using the AJAX response, AJAX will not interrupt that AJAX-responded `<form>`

-So, we must create an "event listener" that refreshes with each AJAX request
+So, to listen to a `<form>` created by an AJAX response, we must create an "event listener" that refreshes with each AJAX request

 #### AJAX JavaScript: